-The Bleeding Heart Plant or Dicentra spectabilis (dy-SEN-truh, speck-TAB-ih-liss) is a pretty herbaceous perennial hailing from Japan, Korea, Siberia, and China.
+The Bleeding Heart Plant or Dicentra spectabilis (dy-SEN-truh, speck-TAB-ih-liss) is a pretty herbaceous perennial plant native to Japan, Korea, Siberia, and China.

-It is a popular plant in colder areas of the United States because it can tolerate harsh winters and make a colorful and welcome comeback early in the springtime, year after year.
-However, have you ever wondered if the Bleeding Heart plant is poisonous?
+It is a popular plant in colder areas of the United States because it can tolerate harsh winters and make a colorful and welcoming comeback early in the springtime, year after year.

 You may experience some confusion as to exactly what a Bleeding Heart Plant is because it goes by several other common names, including: